tvpian/Project-TAR/README.md

 Follow these steps in the specified order to start the simulation:

 1. **Start Gazebo**
-    Note: You have to ensure PX4-Autopilot related files in the rapter_ws directory.
+    Note: You have to ensure PX4-Autopilot-related files in the rapter_ws directory.
    ```bash
    cd rapter_ws/PX4-Autopilot
    make px4_sitl_default gazebo